-- at the time the individual comes forward to report the activity, the Division has not received information about the activity being reported from any other source; - the individual reports the wrongdoing with candour and completeness, and provides full, continuing and complete cooperation to the Division throughout the investigation; and - the individual did not coerce another party into participating in the activity, and clearly was not the leader in, or the originator of, the activity.79
+- a At the time the individual comes forward to report the activity, the Division has not received information about the activity being reported from any other source. - b The individual reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely throughout the investigation. - c The individual did not coerce another party into participating in the activity, and clearly was not the leader in, or the originator of, the activity.

 The Antitrust Division announced in January 2017 that former directors, officers and employees of a company that obtains leniency 'are presumptively excluded from any grant of corporate leniency'.
-80 Prior to this announcement, the Antitrust Division's position was that the Division had no obligation to grant leniency to former directors, officers or employees.
+80 Prior to this announcement, the Division's position was that it was not under any obligation to grant leniency to former directors, officers or employees.
+This change could result in former directors, officers and employees deciding not to cooperate with, or provide information to, the Division because of the low likelihood of obtaining leniency.